music-encoding/guidelines/_guidelines-v3/01-shared/01-sharedStructuralElements/02-sharedMusicElement.md

 The overall structure of a single musical text is:

-{% include plainExample.html example="examples/shared/shared-sample000.xml" valid="true" version=page.version %}
+{% include mei example="shared/shared-sample000.xml" valid="true" %}
 The top-level structure of a composite musical text made up of two unitary musical texts
 is:

-{% include plainExample.html example="examples/shared/shared-sample001.xml" valid="true" version=page.version %}
+{% include mei example="shared/shared-sample001.xml" valid="true" %}